andrewwatson/face-replace-bot/README.md

 YWN0dWFsIHRva2VuIHZhbHVl
 ```

 Take that value and substitute it into kubernetes-secrets-real.yaml file.
+These aren't my real secrets.

 ```
 apiVersion: v1